+Cash Health

-Cash Severance(1) Health Benefits(2) Total Involuntary Termination Without Cause or Voluntary Termination for Good Reason \$ 1,000,00 \$ 22,557 \$1,022,557
+Severance(1) Benefits(2) Total

+Involuntary Termination Without Cause or Voluntary Termination for Good Reason \$ 1,000,00 \$ 22,046 \$1,022,046

-- (1) This amount represents the aggregate amount of Mr. Aslett's annual base salary and target bonus under our annual executive bonus program for fiscal year 2011. - (2) The value of health, dental, and vision insurance benefits is based on the type of coverage we carried for Mr. Aslett as of June 30, 2011, and the costs associated with such coverage on that date.
+(1) This amount represents the aggregate amount of Mr. Aslett's annual base salary and target bonus under our annual executive bonus program for fiscal 2012.

+(2) The value of health, dental, and vision insurance benefits is based on the type of coverage we carried for Mr. Aslett as of June 30, 2012, and the costs associated with such coverage on that date.

-Potential Payments to Mr. Thibaud upon Termination of Employment with Named Executive Officers " below.
+Potential Payments to Mr. Thibaud upon Termination of Employment

+We also entered into a severance agreement with Mr. Thibaud in fiscal year 2008 in connection with his relocation to the United States, a description of which agreement can be found under the heading "Agreements with Named Executive Officers" below.
 Mr. Thibaud's agreement provides for termination and severance benefits in the case of a termination of Mr. Thibaud's employment by us without "cause" or by Mr. Thibaud for "good reason."